Structure of the Cannes Film Festival

 Create in 1978 to streamline some of the festival's more ambiguous programmes, Un Certain Regard (which loosely translates as, "At a Glance") is the main showcase section of the event.
 Intended to be a "survey of current world cinema", it typically focusses on films from newer directors, films which use innovative storytelling techniques, and work from countries which have a low cinematic output.
 For several decades, Un Certain Regard was non-competitive, but in 2013 the Festival de Cannes introduced a small number of awards to the programme.

 Cannes Premiere was created to provide a place in the official selection for films that the Festival would have liked to screen in Compétition, but was unable to due to the limited number of berths in the main event.
 Previously, these films would have often ended up in Un Certain Regard.
 But in 2021 the Festival indicated it wanted to return the focus of that section to a more streamlined view of current world cinema.
 Padding Un Certain Regard with work which otherwise might have made it into Competition was considered at odds with that strategy, so Cannes Premiere was born.

-Debuting for the 51st festival in 1998, Cinéfondation is a competition for work from students at film schools around the world.
+Debuting for the 51st festival in 1998 as "Cinéfondation" (and renamed in 2022), Le Cinef is a competition for work from students at film schools around the world.
 15 – 20 films are selected and go on to compete for a small number of awards

 Historically, genre films never really had a place in the 'high-art' approach long taken by the Cannes Film Festival.
 But with success (and notoriety) of the concept of Midnight Screenings pioneered by other festivals such as Sundance, Cannes seems to have felt like it was missing out.
 Added in the early 2010s, the Festival reserves a couple of midnight slots for interesting genre films or those with challenging content.